 Ambassador Spotlight: Emily Bartlett, MPH Program

 UNE Online Ambassadors have been recognized by the College of Graduate and Professional Studies for being exemplary students and enthusiastic members of the UNE Online community.
 UNE Online Ambassadors serve as liaisons between our extended community and UNE Online, setting a precedent and standard for what it means to be a UNE Online student and community member.
+Emily Bartlett is a public health student and noted UNE Online Ambassador.

 Can you tell me a little about your background, and why you chose to earn your MPH at UNE Online?